 Why not add an obligated 5-minute small talk session during each online (internal) meeting to make the newcomer (and the other participants) feel at ease?

 Small talk, hated by some, loved by others, is of course in real life something that usually happens naturally.
 However, in the online world, it can be a bit tricky and/or awkward.

 By ‘forcing’ people to answer a short question (‘What are you working on at the moment?’, or less formal: ‘What are you watching on Netflix these days?’) every participant adds something to the conversation and feels part of the team.

 5. Increase the number of 1-2-1’s

-In an environment where everybody is working from home, it’s not that easy to get your questions answered.
+In an environment where everybody is teleworking, it’s not that easy to get your questions answered.
 And we all know, as a newcomer, you probably have a ton of questions.
 As walking to the desk of your colleague who has the answer to your burning question isn’t an option, and you cannot call your manager or colleagues the entire time, it’s easy to find yourself lost or stuck.
-By increasing the number of 1-2-1’s between employee and manager, you give the new employee the chance to ask all of his or her questions at one, planned moment, and at the same time have the freedom to continue your own work by not getting disturbed by a Slack notification or phone call every 5 minutes.
+By increasing the number of 1-2-1’s between employee and manager, you give the new employee the chance to ask all of his or her questions at one, planned moment.
+At the same time, you have the freedom to continue your own work by not getting disturbed by a notification or call every 5 minutes.

-These C-times are hard for everyone, however, it’s necessary to adjust your way of working in the most efficient way possible.
+These C-times are hard for everyone.
+However, it’s necessary to adjust your way of working in the most efficient way possible.
 Sure a virtual onboarding or welcoming isn’t the same as ‘the real deal’, and yes awkwardness will be present, but should this really stop you?
-If your company’s values and team spirit are strong and genuine, you as a company will be able to also share these in a virtual way.
+If your company’s values and team spirit are strong and genuine, you as a company will be able to also share these in a virtual way whilst teleworking.

 What is your company doing to facilitate and ease the online onboarding process?